ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Conclusion and future works

 \subsubsection{Acknowledgments}

-This work is supported by the Norwegian Research Council project no. 345017~(\textit{RELAY:~Relational Deep Learning for Energy Analytics}) and by the Swiss National Science Foundation grant no.~225351~(\textit{Relational Deep Learning for Reliable Time Series Forecasting at Scale}).
+This work is supported by the Research Council of Norway through \textit{RELAY:~Relational Deep Learning for Energy Analytics} (project no. 345017) and through its Centre of Excellence \textit{Integreat - The Norwegian Centre for knowledge-driven machine learning} (project no. 332645), the Swiss National Science Foundation grant no.~225351~(\textit{Relational Deep Learning for Reliable Time Series Forecasting at Scale}), the EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub No. EP/Y028872/1.
 The authors wish to thank Nvidia Corporation for donating some of the GPUs used in this project and Carlo Abate for the help in checking the proof.